 At Meridian, we have designed an interdisciplinary curriculum with the goal that Meridian students develop the awareness, skills, and knowledge required to take action and promote positive social change locally and globally.

-As global structures and systems evolve due to changes in cultural and social ideologies, politics, the environment and technological growth, teaching and learning about the world also needs to be dynamic and relevant for students.
-At Meridian, we want our students to gain an understanding of how global, social and natural systems interact and progress.
-We also want our students to realize and act upon the notion that “thinking globally and acting locally” impacts and creates change within our communities for the betterment for all.
+As global structures and systems evolve due to changes in cultural and social ideologies, politics, the environment, and technological growth, teaching and learning about the world also needs to be dynamic and relevant for students.
+At Meridian, we want our students to gain an understanding of how global, social, and natural systems interact and progress.
+We also want our students to realize and act upon the notion that “thinking globally and acting locally” impacts and creates change within our communities for the betterment of all.

 - Be analytical critical thinkers to inquire and investigate the world in order to increase their knowledge about pressing issues of our time.

 - Be empathetic and understand their social responsibility.

 - Recognize multiple perspectives and communicate their views effectively.